57ch/57ch/README.md

 ︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎ ︎︎![](https://64.media.tumblr.com/d6fae7e47f6e85f9a1623d6219d19c97/a53559b838a1040c-0c/s75x75_c1/059af368330f60747e29d9a4f68c0300484140a8.gifv)

-any1 is **free to int or even c+h** !! i don't mind at all c: don't expect me to interact first tho,, i sometime hesitate to interact if you're not my mutual/ haven't interact you before
+any1 is **free to int or even c+h** !! i don't mind at all c:

 pleasee **do not copy my skins**. ask for approval of inspiration

-yeah i do rp!! jst dont force me into it
+yeah i do roleplays!! jst don't force me into your rp tho

 if i bring discomfort to you, pleasepleasePLEASE inform me!
 I tend to get carried away easily i'm afraid :[